vstarbear/school_21/Cursus 42/README.md

+Here are collected my works from the main stage of education at school 21!

 FT_PRINTF
 This project is pretty straight forward.
 You will recode printf.
 You will then be allowed to reuse the function in your future projects.
 You will mainly learn how to use variadic arguments.